SAP/fundamental-styles/docs/pages/components/tile.md

     </li>
 </ul>

-*The blue background of the sections is used to illustrate the sections in the documentation page.
+*The background color is used to illustrate the column sections in the documentation page.
 {% capture tile-sizes %}
 <div class="docs-section-container">
     <div tabindex="0" class="fd-tile">